 Both return the same results with no difference in response time.

 There's a lot of explanation here for such a simple process.
-I wanted to present every possible angle to help you fully understand how offsets, limits, and pagination work with MySQL.
+I wanted to present every possible angle to help you fully understand how MySQL limits, offsets, and pagination work.
 Hope that helps.
 Happy coding!